Multi-objective optimization via equivariant deep hypervolume approximation: Details on Experiments

-Information on the reference points used for hypervolume computation of each problem can be found in Table \ref{table:ref_points} and are based on suggested values in Pymoo \citep{Blank2020Pymoo:Python} and BoTorch \citep{Balandat2020BOTORCH:Optimization}.
+Information on the reference points used for hypervolume computation of each problem can be found in Table \ref{table:ref_points} and are based on suggested values in Pymoo \citep{Blank2020Pymoo:Python} and BoTorch \citep{Balandat2020BOTORCH:Optimization} or specified later.
 The DTLZ problems are minimization problems.
 As BoTorch assumes maximization, we multiply the objectives and reference points for all synthetic problems by -1 and maximize the resulting objectives.

 In the multi-objective Bayesian optimization problems we use the implementations of the synthetic functions as provided in Botorch \citep{Balandat2020BOTORCH:Optimization}.
-Whereas in the multi-objective evolutionary algorithm experiments we use the implementations of Pymoo \citep{Blank2020Pymoo:Python}.
+Whereas in the multi-objective evolutionary algorithm experiments, we use the implementations of Pymoo \citep{Blank2020Pymoo:Python}.

-\paragraph{DTLZ:} The DTLZ test suite contains a range of test functions which are considered standard test problems in the multi-objective optimization literature.
+\paragraph{DTLZ:} The DTLZ test suite contains a range of test functions that are considered standard test problems in the multi-objective optimization literature.
 Mathematical formulas of each test function are provided in \citet{Deb2005ScalableOptimization}.
 The problems are scalable in both input dimension $d$ and in the number of objectives $M$.
 We set the input dimension to $d=2M$ for each problem.
 The shape of the Pareto front of each of these problems can be viewed in the Pymoo documentation (\url{https://pymoo.org/problems/many/dtlz.html}).

-\paragraph{Vehicle Crash Safety:} The vehicle crash safety problem is described in \citet{Tanabe2020AnSuite} and is a 3-objective problem with $d=5$ parameters describing the size of different components of the vehicle's frame.
+\paragraph{Vehicle Crash Safety (RE3-5-4):} The vehicle crash safety problem is described in \citet{Tanabe2020AnSuite} and is a 3-objective problem with $d=5$ parameters describing the size of different components of the vehicle's frame.
 The goal is to minimize mass, toe-box intrusion (i.e. vehicle damage), and acceleration in a frontal collision.
+We use the BoTorch implementation.

+\paragraph{Penicillin:} The Penicillin problem is described in \citet{Liang2021ScalableProduction} and is a 3-objective problem with $d=7$ parameters.
+The goal is to maximize the penicillin yield while minimizing fermentation time and CO2 byproduct.
+The input parameters are the culture volume, biomass concentration, temperature, glucose concentration, substrate feed rate, substrate feed concentration, and H$^+$ concentration.
+We used the default BoTorch implementation of this problem.

+\paragraph{Car side impact (RE-4-7-1):} The car side impact problem is described in \citet{Tanabe2020AnSuite} and is a 4-objective problem with $d=7$ parameters.
+The goal is to minimize the car weight, the force experienced by a passenger, and the average velocity of the V-pillar responsible for withstanding the impact load.
+The fourth objective is the sum of 10 constraint violations.
+We use the default implementation of this problem in BoTorch and Pymoo.
+Note this is a 3 objective problem in Pymoo.